 John Akot Akech graduated from HRSS in 2013.
-He has returned to the campus and is teaching chemistry.
+He returned to the campus and shared his knowledge of chemistry.

 John was as able to find a job after graduation while he saved 80% of his income for a university tuition fees.
 He explored different options and secured a position to study nursing.
 John earned a Bachelor of Science at Upper Nile University while working to support himself and pay for his univesity education.
 This is his story: